CMSgov/design-system/README.md

 - `yarn test:unit`
   - Runs JS unit tests for all packages
   - `yarn test:unit -u` updates [Jest snapshots](http://facebook.github.io/jest/docs/en/snapshot-testing.html)
+  - `yarn test:unit:preact` runs the unit tests in Preact mode
+  - `yarn test:unit:wc` runs the unit tests for the web components, which have to run in Preact mode
 - `yarn test:browser`
   - Runs accessibility and visual-regression tests using [Playwright](https://playwright.dev/).
 See [Visual regression testing](#visual-regression-testing) section below for details.
 This is the base command that defaults to the basic tests that cover Storybook stories, but we have several different kinds of browser tests under different sub-commands.
   - Note that this command will [accept any arguments that Playwright accepts](https://playwright.dev/docs/test-cli).